-I had cause to travel to Trentham in regional Victoria last month to attend a meeting with MASH (More Australian Solar Homes) and talk to locals about solar.
+I had cause to travel to Trentham in regional Victoria last month to attend a meeting and talk to locals about solar.
 Now, Trentham is located at an altitude of around 700 meters, so in April home heating is on most people’s minds.

 I had two people ask me the same question – “I have wood heating at home, can a solar system replace my wood heater?”
-That seemed like a fair enough question and, as I’m no engineer, I asked one of our engineers, Ben to do the investigation.
+That seemed like a fair enough question and I asked one of our engineers to do the investigation.
 The results are interesting.

 Having said that, efficiency IS vitally important, for the reasons detailed below.